 - Dependent Status: Unmarried; Not pregnant, and without legal obligation to support children or other dependents

-- Meet the academic, physical, and medical requirements of the Military academies
+- Meet the academic, physical, medical, and all other eligibility requirements of the respective service academies

 What documents are required in my nomination application?